Duration & Season: April 13 – April 27 (15 days)

 Special Considerations:

 It is very important for you to know that this expedition is true adventure travel in every sense of the word.
-There is a significant chance that the trip won’t proceed as expected (or even at all, given the seasonal variation and the nature of sea ice) Expect delays at the very least and be prepared for them – this is not the exception, it is the rule.
+Given the seasonal variation and the nature of sea ice, there is a significant chance that the trip won’t proceed as expected (or even at all).
+Expect delays at the very least and be prepared for them—this is not the exception; it is the rule.